ArthurClemens/mithril-infinite/packages/mithril-infinite/README.md

 ### Using images

-Images should be loaded only when they appear on the screen.
+For a better loading experience (and data usage), images should be loaded only when they appear on the screen.
 To check if the image is in the viewport, you can use the function `infinite.isElementInViewport({ el })`.
 For example:

 ~~~javascript
 if (infinite.isElementInViewport({ el: vnode.dom })) {